rwang14/implant/README.md

 On Github, you can:

-Find example data: data.csv, data_Xu.txt, and example images: image1.png, image2.png and image_pot.png from the folder: inst/extdata
+Find example data: data.csv, data_Xu.txt, and example images: image1.png, image2.png and image_pot.png from the folder: inst/extdata.

-Find demos: demo.R, demo_DCT.R and demo_HMRF.R from the folder: data-raw
+Find demos: demo.R, demo_DCT.R and demo_HMRF.R from the folder: data-raw.

-Find functions from the folder: R
+Find functions from the folder: R.

 Find help documentation from the folder: man.